 As for ingredients, they are all natural and almost all certified organic (including the one preservative used to make it shelf stable for four months).
 A few simply aren’t certified but are grown using organic practices.

 The one downside to Dirty Hippie is that, at the time of writing, their supplier of Olive and Coconut oils (aka Cetearyl and Sorbitan olivates) no longer guarantees them to be palm oil free.
 While Dirty Hippie is looking for a 100% Palm Oil Free alternative supplier, for the time being that change affects their mascara.

-Aside from mascara, Dirty Hippie makes a wide range of make-up, skin, and haircare products, all zero waste.
+Aside from mascara, Dirty Hippie makes a wide range of zero waste make-up, skin, and haircare products.
 Each and every handmade product is organic, cruelty-free, palm oil-free (subject to them finding a new supplier), and vegan.